Lingran0/Milestone3/README.md

 6. **Determine Sentiment**:
    - Calculates a sentiment score based on positive and negative word counts.
    - Outputs a sentiment classification (positive, negative, or neutral).
+7. **Topic Selection**:
+   - Browse and select topics from the existing library.
+   - View detailed analysis results for selected topics/news.
+8. **Content Management**:
+   - Add new articles or text files to the library.
+   - Expand the collection with user-provided content.
+9. **Text-Based Interface**:
+   - User-friendly command-line interface.
+   - Interactive text-based navigation and selection.

 ---